Forty Verses On Reality (Complete)

 Sanchita Karma.
 The store of Karma (Results of Actions) accumulated from previous births.

 Prarabdha Karma.
 That part of one’s Sanchita Karma which must be worked out in the present life.
+Determinism is the doctrine that all events, including human action, are ultimately determined by causes external to the will.
 Because the law of Karma implies determinism in human activities, Prarabdha is often translated as destiny.

 Agami Karma.
 New Karma accumulated in the present lifetime which is carried forward into future lives.